 The numbers are in and the world agrees: pets are awesome.
-Our furry friends (no offense to naked mole-rat owners) love us in spite of our flaws and give us a great reason to put our phones down for more than five seconds, unlike pretty much anything else.
+Our furry friends love us in spite of our flaws and give us a great reason to put our phones down for more than five seconds, unlike pretty much anything else.

 As we enter the fall season, you may want to look up from your phone to take note of one other phenomenon: the days are getting shorter and light is in short supply.
 This makes walking your pet more hazardous, which is why it's so important to remember a few essential tips to keep your animal safe.

 Facing the Dangers Paw in Hand

 Dogs love to walk (as do some cats).
 They love walking almost as much as they love eating, if not quite.
 When dealing with shortened days, simply staying inside is not an option.
 After all, when a person gets stir crazy they can turn on their TV.
 When a dog gets stir crazy, they start eating the furniture.

 Keep your furniture like the petrified fruitcake that materializes on your counter every holiday season: uneaten.
 Walk your dog without fear, but with an abundance of caution.
 Always be aware of where you and your pet are in relation to traffic.
 Keep them on a short leash, literally, and wear reflective clothing or tape.
 We’ve also found lighted leashes and collars that aren’t just fashionable, but rather illuminating.